cloudflare/cloudflare-docs/content/automatic-platform-optimization/about/_index.md

 ## Limitations

-Automatic Platform Optimization is not compatible with enterprise [subdomain setup](/dns/zone-setups/subdomain-setup/) when the subdomain `www` is in a different zone to the apex domain.
+Automatic Platform Optimization is not compatible with enterprise [subdomain setup](/dns/zone-setups/subdomain-setup/) when a subdomain, for example `www` is in a different zone to the apex domain.